Skip to main content

 Barrett Reservoir

 Access to Barrett Reservoir is by reservation only.
 Patrons are limited to two vehicles per reservation.
-Photo identification of reservation holder required, the entire group must enter the area at the same time and be escorted to the reservoir.
+Photo identification of the reservation holder is required.
+The entire group must enter the area at the same time and be escorted to the reservoir.

 Hours of Operation